BGCG/project3/README.md

 ## Testing

 The main areas of testing were ensuring that the user input was validated effectively.
-I tested the input by putting in the wrong string, similar strings (ie `POS`), blank and other characters ie `!` to the input to determine how robust the validation was, which always activated the invalid response message.
+I tested the input by putting in the wrong string, similar strings (i.e. `POS`), blank and other characters i.e. `!` to the input to determine how robust the validation was, which always activated the invalid response message.
 I wrote a conditional statement that detects whether the user has entered a blood type exactly as stated in the options list.
 I did want to allow some leniency on the users part, such as if there was an accidental space before or after the input word, as this couldn't be misunderstood as a different input for which I used the `strip()` method.
 Additionally, it doesn't matter whether the user used upper, lower or captilised input as this would not change the interpretation of the user input.
 I converted all the user inputs to uppercase using the `upper()` method.
 Not converting the user input to uppercase would result in the invalid input message showing, as I found when I forgot to include it in the testing process.
 Furthermore, I didn't allow white space mid word in options, i.e. `A B POS` as this might be misinterpreted by the program as BPOS when in fact the user wanted results for ABPOS.
 In addition to my own testing, my mentor and tutor support also tested the app deployed on Heroku for incorrect input and found that the app did not crash.

 With regards to the validate input function, I did have some issues that the rest of the script would still activate even if the invalid response was activated and would not surprisingly report `None` and empty lists for stock level reports.
 I therefore fixed my conditional statement in the validate input function so that the while loop would only be exited if the user input was in the options lists, by using boolean logic.